DFE-Digital/early-careers-framework/README.md

 ## Analytics
 In production, we use a separate postgres database for recording anonymous analytics information.
 The database is hosted in GCP.

+## Documentation
+We use a gem called `tech_docs_template` to generate govuk-style documentation.
+It is heavily inspired by Teacher Training API.

+You can find it, with its readme, in `docs` directory.

+The project in `docs` directory can be used to generate a static site, which we put in `public/api-reference` to make our app serve it.